 History of Luxor Temple

-The city Luxor was formerly named Thebes (the City of a Hundred Gates).
-It was the capital of ancient Egypt from the twelfth dynasty (1991 BC) onwards, which makes it the most significant city in the country in terms of the number of monuments and antiquities found there.
+Luxor was formerly named Thebes (the City of a Hundred Gates).
+It was the capital of ancient Egypt from the twelfth dynasty (1991 BC) onwards, making it the most significant city in the country in terms of the number of monuments and antiquities found there.

 One of the most prominent monuments in the city is the Luxor Temple.
-The temple witnessed many generations of pharaohs, each of which added their own touch.
-It was originally built by Amenhotep III (1390-52 BC) and completed by Tutankhamun (1336-27 BC) and Horemheb (1323-1295 BC) and then Rameses II (1279-13 BC).
-It saw many different civilizations as evidenced by the granite shrine dedicated to Alexander the Great (332-305 BC) that can be found there as well.
+The temple witnessed many generations of pharaohs, each adding their own touch.
+It was initially built by Amenhotep III (1390-52 BC) and completed by Tutankhamun (1336-27 BC), Horemheb (1323-1295 BC), and then Rameses II (1279-13 BC).
+It saw many different civilizations, as evidenced by the granite shrine dedicated to Alexander the Great (332-305 BC), which can also be found there.

-The temple has been continuously used as a place of worship until the modern-day.
+The temple has been continuously used as a place of worship until today.
 During the Christian period, the hypostyle hall was transformed into a church.
 Then, the mosque of Abou al-Haggag was built over it.
 So, the temple was a place of worship for three different religions.

 The courtyard of the Luxor Temple leads into a Hypostyle Hall bordered with thirty-two columns.
-Toward the back of the hall, there are four rooms as well as an antechamber attached to a birthing room, the chapel of Alexander the Great, and the sanctuary.
+Toward the back of the hall, there are four rooms: an antechamber attached to a birthing room, the chapel of Alexander the Great, and the sanctuary.

 Artem Bryzgalov via Unsplash